-A class action is the best option for suing one or a few defendants when there are too many potential plaintiffs to include everyone in a standard personal injury lawsuit.
-One or a few “representative plaintiffs” file the suit and conduct the litigation, while the other potential plaintiffs are only contacted so that they have the chance to “opt out” of the lawsuit (i.e. not participate in the results), or be instructed on how to receive their share of a damages award.
+A class action is the best option for suing one or a few defendants when there are too many potential plaintiffs to include in a standard personal injury lawsuit, and the prospect of individual cases is impractical.
+One or a few "representatives" file the suit and conduct the litigation, while the other potential class members are contacted/notified so that they have the chance to "opt out" of the class action (i.e. not participate in the results), or be instructed on how to receive their share of any damages award or settlement.

-If a defendant settles the case or loses at trial, everyone who was injured by the defendant’s actions is given a percentage of the damages or, if it is too difficult to identify and contact all of the “victims”, a fund is made available to provide damages to anyone who can demonstrate they were harmed by the defendant’s actions.
+If a defendant settles the class action or loses at trial, are class members who have not opted out are given a percentage of the amount or, if it is too difficult to identify and contact all of the potential class members, a fund is made available to provide damages to anyone who can demonstrate they were harmed by the defendant's actions (for example, prove they purchased a product that has been recalled as defective).

-More creative solutions can also come out of a class action settlement.
+More creative solutions can also come out of a class action settlement, especially in non-injury cases.
 For example, several department stores agreed to give away free makeup for a limited time to settle a class action that alleged the stores secretly worked together to keep cosmetic prices artificially high.

-If someone with little or no legal experience attempts to conduct a class action, he or she will most likely be outmatched and overwhelmed by the sheer number of procedural requirements.
-That said, initially filing a class action is typically accomplished by checking the appropriate box in the simple complaint filing sheet provided by the civil court.
-In addition to the filing sheet (or cover sheet) the plaintiff must also file the actual complaint containing the allegations of the lawsuit.
+Technically, filing a class action is often accomplished by checking the appropriate box in the simple complaint filing sheet provided by your state's civil court (the complaint is the document that starts the lawsuit).
+In addition to the filing sheet (or cover sheet) the plaintiff must also file the complaint, which contains the allegations of the lawsuit.
 The plaintiff must then serve the complaint on the defendant.
+But the real procedural step in these cases is certification of the class.

 Once the class action complaint is filed and served on the defendant, a court must certify the class.
 Depending on the state, either the court will initiate the certification process or the plaintiff must file a motion to have the class certified before the case can proceed.